 Iconic Movie Moments Fuelled by a Drink

-Let’s explore a few unforgettable scenes where a beverage, especially beer, has played a pivotal role in driving the narrative.
+So, we have answered the question, “what do they use for beer in movies?”.
+Let’s now explore a few unforgettable scenes where a beverage, especially beer, has played a pivotal role in driving the narrative.
 These moments, though seemingly mundane, often carry weighty significance.

 - “Jaws” (1975): Who can forget the iconic scene aboard the Orca when Quint, Brody, and Hooper share stories and show off scars while drinking?
 It’s a bonding moment, full of camaraderie, right before the exhilarating shark attack.
 The drinks here symbolise a momentary relief from the lurking danger.